allthingsembedded/allthingsembedded.github.io/content/post/bare-metal-register-access-api.md

 while ((*fifo_status & FIFO_STATUS_FULL_MASK) != 0) { }
 ```

-Now the compiler cannot optimize out the access in every iteration of the loop, therefore, our code is correct now.
+Now the compiler cannot optimize out the access in every iteration of the loop and the code is correct.

 **Advantages** of the Raw pointer access:
   - No infrastructure required other than knowing the addresses of registers and their bits.